Last fact-checked 25 Jan 2019

 At Dental Departures we know how important it is to find reliable dentists who you can trust, which is why all the verified dentists and clinics listed on our website have been background-checked.
 We don’t list anyone we wouldn’t be comfortable going to ourselves for treatment.
 Our checks include legal and criminal records, dentist qualifications, professional memberships and onsite visits.
 We also publish real reviews from the people who know best – our patients.

 You’ll find this, and much more, information listed on our website, giving you everything you need to make an informed choice.
 We also offer other useful services, including insurance and finance, and we can also help you sort out your accommodation!
 We have extensive knowledge of the local areas and have exclusive deals with hotels.
+Our clinics extend around the world.
+Check out a selection of them below:

 If you’d like to find out more about All-on-6's, or any other dental procedure, get in touch with our Customer Care Team, or see below for convenient ways to book your appointment today.